ginstrom/paladin-novel/chapters/04_crack-in-the-chain.md

 "*Don't kill him!*"

-Alia—he knew her name now—stood at the dune's base, small hands balled, chin lifted.
+Alia stood at the dune's base, small hands balled, chin lifted.
 Behind her Dax leaned on a driftwood staff, blood seeping through a hastily wrapped ankle.

 Gond's blade hovered.
 In the staccato hush he heard his own breathing and, beneath it, the echo of forging hammers—of the life he'd left, lives he'd taken.
 He lowered the sword.